 Now before we go all buck wild on the solution and what that photographer could have done, an important point know is that a company’s pricing strategy is just that; a strategy designed to get the client in the door and up sell them.
 It’s not about the photography it’s about the physiological price point.
 They are assuming that their product is a perfect offering to the client, competitive in the lower price environments, profitable, and more superior in brand recognition.

 First things first, In order to survive in any market you have to know what your competition is doing intimately.
-Always study anyone who operates within a 20-mile radius of your business.
-Make sure you offer a competitively priced service or product.
-Back in the day, I shopped my competitors all the time and still do now.
-I always beat out competitors on small things like faster callbacks, sessions, and image delivery.
+Always study anyone who operates within a 20-mile radius of your business follow their movements.
+If your offering are similar in nature sure your products are well conceived competitively priced.
+Shopped your competitors often.
+Make sure you can beat them the small things like faster callbacks, sessions, and image delivery.

 Low Price is Good